 Dale's full bio

 Dale Sands currently serves as the Global Practice Director in the Private Sector Division of CH2M.
-As Global Practice Director, Mr. Sands provides leadership for engineering and environmental services that include industrial water, advanced facility design, infrastructure services, site planning and permitting, site remediation and revitalization, environmental health & safety, process engineering and sustainability/climate adaptation services.
+As Global Practice Director, Mr. Sands provides leadership for engineering and environmental services that include industrial water, advanced facility design, infrastructure services, site planning and permitting, site remediation and revitalization, environmental health and safety, process engineering and sustainability/climate adaptation services.

 Prior to joining CH2M, Mr. Sands held several positions at AECOM, during which time he established and directed a global knowledge network.
 Mr. Sands served as Vice Chairman of the United Nations’ Private Sector Advisory Group for the International Strategy for Disaster Risk Reduction from 2013 to 2015, and was a Board member from 2011 to 2013.